 Since the start of the COVID-19 crisis, Pickleball Nova Scotia has been committed to encouraging a safe sporting environment.
 This commitment includes the health and safety of pickleball players as well as everyone else in the communities where we live and play.

-However, COVID-19 is continuing to create its share of challenges and concerns and we feel that it is imperative to take precautions to ensure that pickleball is being played in a safe environment for all.
 In order to properly prepare for a safe return to pickleball, we are issuing the following tips and recommendations for players as well as for club administrators and anyone organizing pickleball activities.

 For the registered members of Pickleball Nova Scotia, please note that pickleball play in contravention of local, provincial or federal laws or regulations is not an Authorized Activity and consequently is not covered by your Pickleball Canada players insurance.

 If you wish to play pickleball, please remember that you play at your own risk.
 With that in mind, if you choose to play, we strongly suggest you adhere to the following guidelines: